jharwell/sierra/docs/src/exp/stage3-dataflow.rst

    runj -d-> intra

+An important point here is that within the SIERRA builtin stage3 processing plugins not all raw output files get processed in this manner, only those which are going to be used during stage 4 to produce something.
+Generally this means that there is a ``.yaml`` file in a :term:`Project` somewhere which has a list of :term:`Products <Product>` which a user wants to generate.
+This list is matched against the raw output files, and only matching files are processed.
+Thus, SIERRA is very efficient in its data processing.

 ..
 TIP:: :term:`Processed Output Data` files can be thought of as time-series
          data at the level of :term:`Experimental Runs <Experimental Run>`.

+Some examples of plugins performing this reduce operation:

+- :ref:`plugins/proc/collate`

+- :ref:`plugins/proc/stat`